lonesome-polecat/cs-260-startup/README.md

 # Startup Project - Arizonuts
 Looking for a tasty dessert?
 Perhaps a thoughtful gift for a friend?
 Welcome to **Arizonuts**, the latest and tastiest innovation in Provo!
 These fluffy filled pastries are made to order, not to sit and stale-ify on the counter.
-Through our online website, you can order one or several of these handcrafted delicacies and have it ready for pickup within minutes!
+You can order these handcrafted delicacies online through our website and have them ready for pickup within minutes!

 Order a box of fresh Arizonuts today!